 The future

-These things still need to be handled before developing the synthetic dairy market.
-Reformulating products, reformulating the economy linked to products, reformulating the laws that will define what is milk and what is not.
+We still need to work on these things before developing the synthetic dairy market.
+Reformulate the products, reformulate the economy linked to the products, reformulate the laws that will define what is milk and what is not.